ComradOrg/Comrad/README.md

 What's untraceable is also unmonetizable: your data can't be harvested by technology companies and used for advertising algorithms.
 You're protected from both surveillance capitalism and the surveillance state.

-### Decentralized

-Data is deleted as soon as possible from Komrade.
-Komrade's "Operator" simply sorts and holds the mail temporarily: as soon as users log in to download their mail, the messages are deleted from the internet forever.

 ### Democratized

-Group accounts or 'collectives', like @portland or @socialists, grow as existing members 'vouch for' new ones.
+Group accounts or 'collectives', like @portland or @socialists, grow as existing members 'vouch for' new ones, forming webs of 'trust'.
 Other komrades can see how many times a given person has been vouched for, both within a group and overall, but not who has vouched for them.
 In order to join a group, at least one member must vouch for you; this minimum (or 'quorum') may grow as the group grows.

+### (Semi-)decentralized

+Data is deleted as soon as possible from Komrade.
+Komrade's "Operator" simply sorts and holds the mail temporarily: as soon as users log in to download their mail, the messages are deleted from the internet forever.

 ### Anti-profit